 While caffeine isn’t as addictive as some illegal drugs, it certainly is addictive both physically and psychologically as demonstrated from the withdrawal effects it can have on the body.
 One way to combat this is by ridding yourself of caffeine dependency by not drinking caffeine everyday.
 Try it out for a few days and perhaps you’ll find that you’ll be just fine without caffeine.

-In summary, 100-200 mg caffeine (1-2 cups of coffee) can be beneficial for boosting metabolism, increasing athletic performance, and reducing the risk of cardiovascular disease.
-And most of the negative side effects are only caused by excessive consumption of caffeine (400 mg+).
+In summary, 100-200 mg caffeine per day (1-2 cups of coffee) may have some beneficial effects and most of the negative side effects are only caused by excessive consumption of caffeine (400 mg+).